 Matériaux: 50 military combat suits, gold foil silkscreen print, leather, felt, wooden head pieces and original Lambda colour photographs of the intervention at the Victoria & Albert Museum

 Dimensions: Installation comprised of 50 suspended suits, dimensions variable

 Exhibition history: 2007 Galerie Peter Kilchmann, Zurich, Switzerland; 11th Prague Quadrennial of Performance and Theatre, Prague, Czech Republic; 2006 Centraal Museum Utrecht, Holland; Franco Sofiantino Gallery, Turin, Italy; 2006 6th Gwangju Biennale, South Korea; 2004 Vic

-Courtesy: The Artists and Collection Luigi Franco, Turin
+Courtesy: Lucy + Jorge Orta and Collection Luigi Franco, Turin

-Portable Protest is a response to the 2nd Gulf War and the Fallujah invasion of 2004.
-The body of work was commissioned by the Victoria & Albert Museum in London for a performance held on 25 June, just five days before the hand-over of sovereignty to the Iraqi government and the start of the withdrawal of US and allied forces.
-Fifty volunteers took part in a passive protest for peace wearing gold-printed combat suits.
-For over two hours we silently meditated the future fate of Iraq and its citizens amid the tombs, sepulchres and war trophies from historical battles and combats.
+Portable Protest is a response to the invasion of the city of Fallujah, Iraq in 2004.
+The work was first commissioned by the Victoria & Albert Museum London for a performance held on 25 June 2004, five days before the hand-over of sovereignty to the Iraqi government and the start of the withdrawal of US and allied forces.
+Lucy Orta invited fifty volunteers to stage a passive protest in the museum galleries amidst the tombs, sepulchres and war trophies from historical battles and combats.
+For over two hours the performers silently meditated the future fate of Iraq and its citizens.

-Portable Protest toured to the 2006 Gwangju Biennale in South Korea, a city famous for student protests against the dictatorial regime and now a symbol of the country’s pro-democracy resistance – a movement with special poignancy in light of the political situation that still divides the peninsula.
+The work subsequently toured in a static installation-format to the 6th Gwangju Biennale in South Korea.
+Gwangju is famous for the student protests against the dictatorial regime and is now a symbol of the country’s pro-democracy resistance – a movement that holds special poignancy in light of the political situation that still divides the peninsula.